 Unecessary roughness was called on Brooks indicating he had hit Brees in the head.
 During the call we heard the ref describe “attacking the neck of the quarterback”.
 The Saints retained possession and thanks to the 15 yard penalty were in position to tie the game with a field goal, changing the momentum.

-The turn of events led to the Saints, thanks to the penalty were in field goal range to tie the game.
-Then the subsequent change of momentum stymied San Francisco’s last drive and New Orleans last second kick to win it 23-20.
+The turn of events led to the Saints being in field goal range to tie the game.
+The subsequent change of momentum stymied San Francisco’s last drive and New Orleans last second kick to win it 23-20.
 A travesty had occurred with the Niners losing that game.
 You didn’t go away feeling the best team won, you felt something else.
 The Niners hadn’t been cheated like that since the 1983 NFC Championship Game.

 The over-protection of quarterbacks is at an all time high and it’s ruining the game of football.
 On the play in question Ahmad Brooks came storming around the strong side and hit Drew Brees high but with his arm and shoulder across the chest.
 Because Brees wasn’t ready for it and didn’t brace himself causing a whiplash effect doesn’t make it a penalty.
 Brooks didn’t hit him in the head nor did he use his in making the tackle.
 Now thanks to a terrible call, the defending NFC Champions may not make the playoffs with a 6-4 record.
 They now have 3 conference losses and tie breaker advantages to several teams.